rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-8-29-David-Silver-Reinforcement-Learning-Note-1.md

 - The agent's job is to maximize **cumulative reward**
 - Reinforcement learning is based on the **reward hypothesis**

-**Reward Hypothesis Definition**: The goals can be described by the maximization of expected cumulative reward.
+**Reward Hypothesis Definition**: The goals can be described by the **maximization of expected cumulative reward**.

-If a problem cannot satisfy with the reward hypothesis, it cannot solved by reinforcement learning.
+If a problem cannot satisfy with the reward hypothesis, it **cannot** solved by reinforcement learning.

 ### Sequential Decision Making